There are 6 golden rules for writing CVs that any potential recruiter will expect you to follow.

 - Present only your main tasks, experiences and skills that are relevant to the position

-- Use bullet points to list your skills and tasks by groups, it will looks clearer
+- Use bullet points to list your skills and tasks by groups, it will look clearer

 - Write short sentences